exoplatform/exo-documentation/docs/ManageTasks.rst

 .. _SearchTaskFilterBtn:

-Search for a task using the Filter button
+Finding a task using the Filter button
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The filter button allows you to make an advanced search and/or sort by setting the desired choices in 3 differents tabs.